SambitAcharya/Mini-Projects/README.md

 This is a currency conversion application which makes use of the free currency converter API and can handle upto 10 different unit conversions in a single query, owing to the restriction of the API.

+3) URL Shortener

+URL Shortener application made using PHP.
+Currently not usable, as a few bugs exists.
+Will update this space when done.

 ## JS

 1) Keyboard Simulator